JuliaAttic/CUDNN.jl/README.md

 `cudnnConvolutionForward(src::Tensor, filter::Filter, [dest::Tensor])`
 This function computes and returns dest, the convolution of src with filter under default settings (no padding, stride=1).
-For more options please see ConvolutionDescriptor in CUDNN.jl and in the C library documentation.
+For more options please see ConvolutionDescriptor in CUDNN.jl and the C library documentation.
 For 2-D images if src has size (W,H,C,N) and filter has size (X,Y,C,K), the output dest will have size (W-X+1,H-Y+1,K,N) .
 If dest is not specified it will be allocated.

-`cudnnConvolutionBackwardBias(src::Tensor, [dest::Tensor])` Assume
-y=w*x+b where x is the forward input to a convolution layer, w is a filter, b is the bias vector, * denotes convolution, and + denotes broadcast addition.
-Given src=dJ/dy this function computes and returns dest=dJ/db which is simply the sum of dJ/dy across each channel, i.e. dest=sum(src,(1,2,4)).
+For the following, assume y=x*w+b where x is the forward input to a convolution layer, y is the output, w is a filter, b is the bias vector, * denotes convolution, and + denotes broadcast addition.
+J is the loss function and dJ/dy is the gradient of the loss function with respect to y.

+`cudnnConvolutionBackwardFilter(src::Tensor, diff::Tensor,
+grad::Filter)` Given src=x and diff=dJ/dy, this function computes and
+returns grad=dJ/dw.

+`cudnnConvolutionBackwardData(filter::Filter, diff::Tensor,
+grad::Tensor)` Given filter=w and diff=dJ/dy, this function computes
+and returns grad=dJ/dx.

+`cudnnConvolutionBackwardBias(src::Tensor, [dest::Tensor])` Given
+src=dJ/dy this function computes and returns dest=dJ/db.
 It is assumed that there is a single scalar bias for each channel, i.e. the same number is added to every pixel of every image for that channel after the convolution.
+Thus dJ/db is simply the sum of dJ/dy across each channel, i.e. dest=sum(src,(1,2,4)).
 For 2-D images if src has size (W,H,C,N), dest will have size (1,1,C,1).
 If dest is not specified it will be allocated.

-`cudnnConvolutionBackwardFilter(src::Tensor, diff::Tensor, grad::Filter)`

-`cudnnConvolutionBackwardData(filter::Filter, diff::Tensor, grad::Tensor)`

 ## Pooling

-`PoolingDescriptor`
+`PoolingDescriptor(dims; padding=zeros(dims), stride=dims,
+mode=CUDNN_POOLING_MAX)` returns a data structure describing a pooling operation.  `dims` specifies the size of the pooling area.
+Only 2-D tuples are currently supported for `dims`.
+Keyword arguments `padding` and `stride` are tuples indicating the amount of padding to use around the input (0 by default) and the stride for the pooling operation (dims by default).
+There are three pooling modes specified by the `mode` keyword argument: CUDNN_POOLING_MAX, CUDNN_POOLING_AVERAGE_COUNT_INCLUDE_PADDING, CUDNN_POOLING_AVERAGE_COUNT_EXCLUDE_PADDING.
+The first one takes the maximum of each pooling area, the last two take the average.
+They differ on whether or not they include the zero padded entries in the averages.
+CUDNN_POOLING_AVERAGE_COUNT_EXCLUDE_PADDING implementation is currently buggy so don't use it.

-`cudnnPoolingForward(pd::PoolingDescriptor, src::Tensor, dest::Tensor)`
+`cudnnPoolingForward(pd::PoolingDescriptor, src::Tensor,
+dest::Tensor)` Performs the pooling operation specified by pd on src, writes the result to dest and returns dest.
+The C and N dimensions of src and dest should match.
+If a src dimension (other than C,N) is x, and the corresponding pooling area dimension is d, padding is p, stride is s, then the corresponding dest dimension should be y=1+ceil((x+2p-d)/s).

+`cudnnPoolingBackward(pd::PoolingDescriptor, src::Tensor,
-`cudnnPoolingBackward(pd::PoolingDescriptor, src::Tensor, srcDiff::Tensor, dest::Tensor, destDiff::Tensor)`
+srcDiff::Tensor, dest::Tensor, destDiff::Tensor)` If x=dest is the
+forward input to the pooling operation specified by pd, y=src is the forward output, and dJ/dy=srcDiff is the loss gradient, this function computes and returns dJ/dx=destDiff.

 ## Activation Functions